liferay/generator-liferay-fragments/CONTRIBUTING.md

    from global Yarn and NPM dependencies.
 2. `cd yourToolkitProjectDirectory`.
 3. `yarn link` (this only has to be runned once, run `yarn unlink` to undo).
+4. Create a new fragments project by typing `yo ./yourToolkitProjectDirectory/generators/app` where you want to create it.
+5. `cd yourFragmentsProjectDirectory`
+6. `yarn link generator-liferay-fragments`
-4. Now you can use _Yeoman_ and _Yarn_ commands normally, it will use your local toolkit project.
+7. Now you can use _Yeoman_ and _Yarn_ commands normally, it will use your local toolkit project.

+> In order to test your changes, you have to compile your typescript code with
+> `yarn run build`.
+You can also do `yarn run build --watch` so it listens any
+> change and compiles each time you change something your code.

 > Sometimes, when using multiple NodeJS environments (ex. nvm), Yeoman
 > might resolve a different version of the Toolkit that is installed globaly.